Stirling-Tools/Stirling-Tools.github.io/docs/AI/Documents-and-RAG.md

 # Documents and Retrieval

-The AI engine stores searchable document content so the assistant can answer questions about your PDFs.
-Enable login and configure an [embedding provider](./Model-Providers.md) before using document questions.
+Document questions need a searchable copy of each document.
+When you [run your own engine](./Self-Hosting-the-AI-Engine.md), the engine stores it; enable login and configure an [embedding provider](./Model-Providers.md) before using document questions.
+With [Stirling Cloud AI](./Stirling-Cloud-AI.md#document-questions), Stirling Cloud stores it instead, when **Let Stirling Cloud keep indexed documents** is on, and the settings on this page do not apply.

 ## Choosing a store